mfocchi/locosim/Readme.md

 | PIP_PREFIX = pip             | PIP_PREFIX = pip3            | PIP_PREFIX = pip3            |
 | ROS_VERSION = kinetic        | ROS_VERSION = bionic         | ROS_VERSION = noetic         |

+**NOTE:** ROS is no longer supported (only ROS2) on Ubuntu 22 hence is not possible to install Locosim on Ubuntu 22.

 ### Install ROS